JennMartinez/Firebase/README.md

 - The  "Append Space Shuttle" input fields allow the user to create as many space shuttle schedules as they choose, which will all display in the "Space Shuttle Schedule" as described.

-- There are sound effects that begin to play when the user enters the site.
+- Sound effects that begin to play when the user clicks the "launch" button.